-This page provides a complete guide for someone who has been injured and is considering making a claim for compensation at the Personal Injuries Assessment Board – PIAB.
+This page provides a complete guide for someone injured and considering a compensation claim at the Personal Injuries Assessment Board (PIAB).

 What is the Personal Injuries Assessment Board?